 Methamphetamine was developed in the late 1800s as a potential treatment for asthma.
 It became widely used because of its stimulant properties, but it was also a significant drug of abuse.

 Methamphetamine in all its forms is classified by the U.S. Drug Enforcement Administration (DEA) as a controlled substance (Schedule II or C II).
 While the drug does have some recognized medical uses, it is a potentially dangerous drug of abuse that may produce physical dependence in long-term users.

 Only a person with a written prescription for methamphetamine can legally possess or use the drug.

 The medicinal form of methamphetamine goes by the brand name Desoxyn.
 This medication can be useful in the treatment of attention-deficit hyperactivity disorder (ADHD), but it is used sparingly.
 It is most often used in patients who do not respond to other forms of medication.

-Desoxyn can also be used in the treatment of obesity like many other central nervous system (CNS) stimulants.
+Desoxyn can also be used in the treatment of obesity like many other central nervous systems (CNS) stimulants.